Shamil Gaziev

 Shamil Hasbulatovich Gaziev (born February 10, 1990) is a Russian and Bahraini professional mixed martial artist.
 He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2020, Gaziev earned his UFC contract on Dana White's Contender Series, winning by first round submission.
-As of October 28, 2025, he is #11 in the UFC Heavyweight rankings.
+As of September 5, 2026, he is #15 in the Meta UFC heavyweight rankings.

 Mixed martial arts career

 Early career

+In 2017, Gaziev was recruited by his childhood friend Eldar Eldarov to move from Dagestan to Bahrain and train with KHK MMA.

 Gaziev acquired a record of 7–0 competing exclusively on the Russian and Belarusian regional circuit, winning all seven fights by stoppage inside two rounds.

 Gaziev faced fellow undefeated prospect Kirill Kornilov at Ares FC 7 in Paris, France.
 He won the fight via split decision.

 BRAVE CF

-Gaziev then competed under the Brave Combat Federation banner, first competing at BRAVE CF 65 against Pavel Dailidko on October 28, 2022.
+Gaziev then competed under the Brave Combat Federation banner, first competing at Brave CF 65 against Pavel Dailidko on October 28, 2022.
 He won the fight via second round knockout.

-Gaziev next competed against UFC veteran Darko Stošić in the co-main event of BRAVE CF 69 on February 18, 2023.
+Gaziev next competed against UFC veteran Darko Stošić in the co-main event of Brave CF 69 on February 18, 2023.
 He won the fight via first round technical knockout.